Fwilson93/Portfolio/index.md

 I am a research fellow at the University of Leeds.
 My research focuses on understanding how the Earth's deep interior has played a role in the habitability of our planet.

 ![SEDI](https://fwilson93.github.io/Portfolio/assets/img/SEDI_Doornbos.JPG)
+SEDI Committee (Mike Bergman, Mathieu Dumberry and Lauren Waszek) and the 2024 Doornbos prizewinners (Felix Gerick, Alfred Wilson, Laura Gobden and Daria Holdenried-Chernoff) at the 2024 SEDI meeting, Great Barrington, MA.

 ## Research
 ### Nucleation of the Earth's Solid Inner Core